 Get in touch via the form below if you have any questions at all, or if you need a quote and to check on timescales based on my current workload.
 Let me know at this stage if it is needed for any special event…

-When you want to go ahead we should have a talk on the phone, or via email whichever is best for yourself, about how you would like your portrait to look.
+When you want to go ahead we should have a talk on the pone, or via email whichever is best for yourself, about how you would like your artwork to look.
 Here, we are thinking about the size, style, background etc.

-It may help to have a look at my gallery and see if there are any portraits there that you really like.
+It may help to have a look at my gallery and see if there are any pieces there that you really like.

-More information about sending the best photos possible can be found HERE.
+More information about selecting the best pose for a portrait can be found below.

 Next, we can talk about which photographs work best and decide on a key image.

 Please remember that this might take some time, and that is fine; but it is very important to get this right.
-When we are both happy, I'll start the portrait.
+When we are both happy, I’ll start the piece.

 At this stage, you’ll sign the contract, and pay the 30% deposit to book your place in my work schedule.

-Depending on the size and complexity of the painting, I may do some initial mockups or sketches for composition, for you to decide on.
+Depending on the size and complexity of the painting, I may do some initial mockups or sketches for composition, which you can decide on.

-I will send you photographs or scans of the portrait when I believe it is finished (and at any key stages if applicable).
-You can let me know anything you want to be altered and how you find the likeness.
+I will send you photographs or scans of the artwork when I believe it is finished (and at any key stages if applicable).
+You can let me know anything you want to be altered.
 I can make minor changes but I cannot make major compositional changes at this point.

 Your collaboration is very important and I want you to be completely happy.
-When you are, I will send over your invoice and the remaining balance can be settled.
-Then, I will send your portrait to you.
+I will then send over your invoice for the remaining balance to be settled.

-Pencil portraits are sprayed with a fixture spray to help prevent any rubbing / smudging when you handle the portrait, although care should be taken, as I can't be held responsible for any damage after you have taken receipt.
+Pencil works are sprayed with a fixture spray to help prevent any rubbing / smudging when you handle it, although care should be taken, as I can’t be held responsible for any damage after you have taken receipt.

 If it is a painting, we should discuss how you will frame it and if it should be varnished.
-For the paint to be fully dry will take between 2 and 6 weeks and then the varnish will take at least another 3 days.
+For the paint to be fully dry will, it take 2 to 6 weeks and then the varnish will take at least another 3 days.
 So this needs to be factored in when considering any deadlines.